FlagOpen/FlagEmbedding/FlagEmbedding/BGE_M3/README.md

 For sparse retrieval methods, most open-source libraries currently do not support direct utilization of the BGE-M3 model.
 Contributions from the community are welcome.

+In our experiments, we use [Pyserini](https://github.com/FlagOpen/FlagEmbedding/tree/master/C_MTEB/MLDR#hybrid-retrieval-dense--sparse) and Faiss to do hybrid retrieval.
-**Now you can ou can try the BGE-M3 in [Vespa](https://github.com/vespa-engine/pyvespa/blob/master/docs/sphinx/source/examples/mother-of-all-embedding-models-cloud.ipynb
+**Now you can ou can try the hybrid mode of BGE-M3 in [Vespa](https://github.com/vespa-engine/pyvespa/blob/master/docs/sphinx/source/examples/mother-of-all-embedding-models-cloud.ipynb
 ).
 Thanks @jobergum.**